wp-plugins/confident-captcha/readme.txt

 * Determine how many pictures users must click
 * Choose to show or hide letters overlaid on the images, for optional typing input
 * Brand the CAPTCHA with your logo, images, or billboard ads
 * Use for login, on comment forms, registration forms or password resets
+* Verify the CAPTCHA via AJAX, so the user knows if they solved the CAPTCHA correctly without having to submit the page

 = Benefits =